 It is so stunning.

-A Limerick poem consists of 5 lines and should have a rhyme scheme of aabba, this means lines 1, 2, and 5 rhyme and line 3 and 4 rhyme.
-1st line usually begins with ‘There was a….’ and ends with a name, person or place.
-The last line of a limerick is normally a little farfetched or unusual.
+A Limerick poem consists of 5 lines and should have a rhyme scheme of abba, this means lines 1, 2, and 5 rhyme and line 3 and 4 rhyme.
+The 1st line usually begins with ‘There was a….’ and ends with a name, person or place.
+The last line of a limerick is usually a little far-fetched or unusual.
 Also, lines 1,2 and 5 should have 7 – 10 syllables and lines 3 and 4 should have 5 – 7 syllables.

 An example of a Limerick Poem by famous poet Edward Lear